atif-1402/anomshell/README.md

 - Keyboard‑first: type, hit Enter, done.

 ### 3) Theme and Background Picker
-A new style and good looking Theme and Background picker
+A new theme and background picker interface.

 Usage -
 - Dedicated Keybinds for both.